bradley-frank/bradley-frank.github.io/index.md

 ---
 layout: home
 alt_title: "Brad's Research Blog"
-sub_title: "News and Highlights from My Research Life"
+sub_title: "News and Highlights"
-image: /assets/images/brad.png
+image: /assets/images/brad.jpg
 introduction: |
     I'm a Radio Astronomer, working on the imaging Large Survey Projects with the MeerKAT telescope.
 I am the SKA Lecturer at the University of Cape Town and a Senior Researcher with the Inter-University